GrahamHughesCode/C-Ratio/README.md

 # C-Ratio
-Header only implantation of rational data type in c.
+Header only implemention of rational data type in c.